Charmy-Jain/BookVerse/README.md

 ---

 ## 🧠 Built For
-**Alex** — a curious college student who wants an easy way to find and organize books online.
+A curious college student who wants an easy way to find and organize books online.

 ---